Healthy Breakfasts Made With Mango Purée

 You’ve heard it before – breakfast is the most important meal of the day.
 But, it can be easy to fall into a breakfast rut of cold cereal or white bagels.
 If you want to send your kids (and yourselves) off for the day with good nutrition to keep energy levels high and appetites in check, you need realistic ideas that are quick for you, and tasty for your kids.

 If you are feeling ambitious, I’ve provided the recipe below for making the mango purée from scratch.
-Just know the pouches will save you time and extra clean up!

 These fluffy pancakes are delicious served plain or with a side of mango purée